-Creating and consistently delivering this type of information takes effort.
+Creating and consistently delivering this type of information takes thought and effort.
 You need to build a deep understanding of the needs of your target client base and of where and how you add value.
 It also takes time and skill.
 Valuable content may not be easy but it is an essential tool if you are going to grow and sustain a successful consultancy or service business in today’s social, web-driven world.

 “The Valuable Content approach really works.
 By turning our website into a useful hub of information on all things payroll related we’ve seen a massive uplift in visitors, inbound leads and sales.
 Sonja and the team have helped us create all this content – it’s hard to do by yourself.
 They’re talented writers and digital marketers who really understand how to get the most from a business website.”
 Paul Marsden, Director of The Payroll Services Centre